andyinabox/linklinkdotclick/README.md

 # linkydink

-This app is contained within a single binary.
+This app is contained within a single binary in `dist/linkydink`

 ```bash
 # build single binary into dist/